alercebroker/atlas_realtime/README.md

 is inefficient and a remnant of a previous version of the pipeline and should be replaced by one that simply receives the arguments and uses them.
 ```

+#### times.sh

+This script grabs the time information from the objects and exposures files and computes the `mjd` of each object as the average mjd of the exposures where that object appears.

+#### candids.sh

+This script compiles the information for candidates in a given `tessellation_telnite.objemjd` file and prepares the directories to translate to AVRO format.
+The candidates' information is stored in `.info` files.

+#### config.go

+Contains the configuration structure and loads the configuration file for the other Golang files.

+#### create_records.go

+Puts the candidate's info, its stamps and other fields together, so the data is ready to be converted to AVRO format.

+#### generate_alerts.go

+Takes all the `.info` files available in the input directory and creates an AVRO file for each of them.

+#### utils.sh

+Contains functions used by more than one of the scripts of the pipeline.
+More functions need to be added in order to simplify the code of the scripts.

+#### producer.go

+A Kafka producer written in Go.